bick/flex-ui/README.md

 # FlexUI
-### An unopinionated and expandable UI framework for React.
+## An unopinionated and expandable UI framework for React.

+Hello World!